 The aggregate objective response rate (the percentage of patients in the study who show either partial response or complete response) of 38% is very encouraging for papillary renal cell carcinoma, which as stated above currently has no effective approved treatments on the global market.
 These responses were also durable as demonstrated by a patient who has been on the therapy for over 30 months.
-Prior to savolitinib, the highest objective response rate reported for a papillary renal cell carcinoma patients) was 13.5% by foretinib
+Prior to savolitinib, the highest objective response rate reported for a papillary renal cell carcinoma specific Phase II study (of 74 papillary renal cell carcinoma patients) was 13.5% by foretinib